iunera/druid-mcp-server/.junie/guidelines.md

 This is a single-module Maven project with one main component:
 - **Main module**: `druid-mcp-server` - The core Druid MCP server implementation

-### Example Project for Juni

-There is a submodule as example project for Juni.
-This project must not be changed.
-- **Submodule**: `mcp-annotations-server` - Sample/reference implementation using MCP annotations

 ### Build Commands

 #### Clean Build (Recommended)